 In case you haven't noticed, it has become something of a regular theme that most of hte players on Team Secret Golf- as well as the PGA and LPGA tours in general- have go-to shots they rely on under pressure.
 It isn't a coincidence that most of these shots, as Jason Gore demonstrated, […]

 The fade is one of the most misunderstood shots in the game.
 Beginners and high handicappers lament the left to right ball flight (for right-handed golfers,) viewing it as a weak shot that tails off to the right with entirely too much spin, and not enough distance.

 2016 US Women's Open champion Brittany Lang is one of the most naturally athletic golfers you will encounter on the course.
 Putting as much energy into her fitness of the course as she does her practice on the range, her game revolves largely around her athleticism, and a combination of […]

-It would be a massive understatement to say that Ben Hogan was ahead of his time in terms of the golf swing.
+It would be a massive understatement to say that Ben Hogan was ahead of his time in terms of the golf weight shift in his swing.
 Saying that Ben Hogan figured out a thing or two about the golf swing would be like claiming that Mozart knew a thing or two about how to write a jingle.

 The golf swing, like many other athletic movements, requires the stable motion of the legs and body, and the explosive accumulation of speed in the arms and hands.

 If you have been playing golf for any length of time, you have heard the adage, "aw hell, just grip it and rip it!" more times than you care to think about.
 To an extent, this can be helpful device once you have a solid gameplan.